-A good candidate for our Los Angeles tummy tuck procedure is in good health, close to their ideal weight, and has excessive loose abdominal skin, fat and tissue.
+A good candidate for tummy tuck procedure is in good health, close to their ideal weight, and has excessive loose abdominal skin, fat and tissue.
 You may also desire a tummy tuck if you are unable to tighten your abdominal muscles with exercise.
 If you are considering losing more weight, you should wait to have surgery until you have reached your desired weight.

 There are several different types of tummy tuck procedures to meet varying and individual patient needs.
 A mini-abdominoplasty tightens only the lower abdominal skin beneath the navel (belly button), using the shortest scar possible.
 A standard or traditional abdominoplasty tightens all the abdominal wall skin, and tightens the abdominal wall muscles using a lower transverse abdominal scar.
 An extended abdominoplasty can improve the appearance of the love handles by tightening the abdominal and flank regions through extending the scar laterally.
 An endoscopic abdominoplasty only involves tightening of the abdominal muscles and removal of small amounts of fat.
 No skin is removed.
 Liposuction is frequently performed for achieving a natural and sculpted body appearance.

 A lower body lift is performed after massive weight loss or weight loss surgery (bariatric surgery).
 During the more extensive procedure, the excessive folds and skin looseness of the back rolls, abdomen, and thighs are re-contoured, tightened, and elevated to produce a more youthful appearance.